jtrim/messenger-api/README.md

     - The handler for the /api/v1/messages endpoint
 - app/models
   - **message.rb**
-    - Query methods, validations, and relation configuration for the Message model
+    - Query methods, validations, and relation configuration for the Message model.
+I would generally cover the non-trivial scopes with unit tests.
   - user.rb
     - Validations and relation configuration for the User model
 - app/serializers